stellar-deprecated/bridge-server/readme_bridge.md

 `asset_code` | Code of the asset sent (ex. `USD`) `memo_type` | Type of the memo attached to the transaction.
 This field will be empty when no memo was attached.
 `memo` | Value of the memo attached.
 This field will be empty when no memo was attached.
+`data` | Value of the [AuthData](https://www.stellar.org/developers/learn/integration-guides/compliance-protocol.html).
+This field will be empty when compliance server is not connected.

 #### Response